 Victor Shur

 He lived in the Bryansk region, but in recent years, after he was widowed, he settled in Chernihiv to help his elderly father.
-At the time of his arrest, he was a Russian citizen with a residence permit in Ukraine.
-Shur's father is a well-known collector of icon painting.
-Shur himself is a jeweller-entrepreneur, who studied to be a diamond cutter.
-On 9 December 2014, Shur was detained at the Novye Yurkovichi multilateral road checkpoint in Bryansk region, accused of hitting a police officer.
+At the time of his arrest, he was a Russian citizen with a Ukrainian residence permit.
+Shur's father is a well-known collector of icons.
+Shur himself is a jeweller and entrepreneur, who studied to be a diamond cutter.
+On December 9, 2014, Shur was detained at the Novye Yurkovichi multilateral road checkpoint in Bryansk region, accused of hitting a police officer.
 He was arrested for 15 days.
 However, he was then charged with treason.
-Relatives claim that he was tortured, after which he refused a lawyer under the agreement and signed a confession.
-In addition, according to the relatives, Shur was promised that if he confessed guilt, he would be given a small sentence.
+Relatives claim that he was tortured, after which he refused a lawyer hired under the agreement and signed a confession.
+In addition, according to the relatives, Shur was promised that if he confessed his guilt, he would be given a small sentence.
 According to the investigation, Shur was commissioned by the Ukrainian Border Guard Service to "collect information constituting a state secret", namely to take several photographs of a military airfield abandoned in the 1980s.
-On 7 October 2015, Viktor Shur was sentenced to 12 years in a strict regime colony
+On October 7, 2015, Viktor Shur was sentenced to 12 years in a strict regime colony